Boston, Kansas – Extinct in Chautauqua County

 Voting in Kansas

 An election was held on November 11, 1873, to determine whether Elk Falls or Boston should be the county seat.
-This resulted in favor of Elk Falls by a majority of 232 votes.
+This resulted in a majority of 232 votes for Elk Falls.
 Although it was legally determined that a majority of the votes had been cast for Elk Falls as the county seat, the friends of Boston thought it ought not to be and were by no means to be robbed of what they deemed their just and legally acquired spoil.
-The attempt of the Bostonians to redress their injuries in the matter gave rise to what was known as the “Boston War.”
+The Bostonians’ attempt to redress their injuries in the matter gave rise to what was known as the “Boston War.”
 The county officers had taken up their quarters at Elk Falls, where they were fixed by injunction.
 But the brave men of Boston, fearing neither law, legal process, nor man, became bold in asserting their rights and maintaining justice.
 A resort to physical force was deemed necessary for this.
-On January 19, 1874, a posse comprising 24 wagons and 150 armed Boston men entered the town of Elk Falls and, amid the consternation, threats, and tears of the inhabitants, began loading the records and county property upon their wagons, and then started for Boston.
+On January 19, 1874, a posse comprising 24 wagons and 150 armed Boston men entered the town of Elk Falls and, amid the consternation, threats, and tears of the inhabitants, began loading the records and county property upon their wagons and then started for Boston.

 Attempts to rescue the stolen property were hastily made.
 Appeals for aid were addressed to the Kansas Governor, Legislature, and the Adjutant General.
-Three militia companies were organized in the county to recover possession of the records and apprehend the possessors, but all to no purpose.
+Three militia companies were organized in the county to recover the records and apprehend the possessors, but to no avail.
 The county seat was gone, and for some time, enjoyed a migratory existence, having been trailed on the wagons through the Flint Hills.

-The time for the convening of the District Court arrived.
-Honorable W. P. Campbell was the judge of the district and was on hand, but the books and records were gone, and the action of justice was defeated.
-The Judge, however, set about to recover possession of them and began by placing several parties under arrest who had been engaged in the removal, for contempt of court.
+The time for the district court to convene arrived.
+Honorable W. P. Campbell was the district judge and was present, but the books and records were missing, which defeated the course of justice.
+The Judge, however, set about recovering possession of them and began by placing several parties who had been engaged in the removal under arrest for contempt of court.
 This began to put a more serious aspect upon things, and the plotters began to weaken.

-The release of those under arrest was promised, provided an unconditional surrender of the records and other county property, which was speedily done.
-Thus, it practically terminated the warfare without bloodshed, and the county seat was allowed to remain at Elk Falls until the division of the county in 1875.
+The release of those under arrest was promised, provided they surrendered the records and other county property unconditionally, which was done quickly.
+Thus, it effectively ended the warfare without bloodshed, and the county seat was allowed to remain at Elk Falls until the county was divided in 1875.

 Boston Cemetery